 The next step is to share their voices outside of the classroom as well.
 If your school is active on social media, consider sharing some of the student responses there.
 Remove last names or other personal information, take pictures of the responses, and start posting!
-You could also consider amplifying student voices on Flipgrid.
-Instead of having students write their responses, ask them to record a short video on Flipgrid.
-You can share the videos with parents and the community using Flipgrid’s Guest Mode or Mix Tapes.
-Wakelet is another easy way to share Flipgrid videos.
+You could also consider amplifying student voices on Flip (formerly Flipgrid).
+Instead of having students write their responses, ask them to record a short video on Flip.
+You can share the videos with parents and the community using Flip’s Guest Mode or Mix Tapes.
+Wakelet is another easy way to share Flip videos.
 Not only are you giving every student a voice, but you are helping to ensure all of their voices are heard.

 Connect to Others

 I often see great displays where the music teacher has interviewed other teachers and staff members, asking about their musical experiences and preferences.
-What if this year instead of the teacher conducting the interviews, you encourage students to do it?
-Work together as a class to come up with a few standard questions that will be asked and give each student a template.
+What if this year, instead of the teacher conducting the interviews, you encourage students to do it?
+Work together as a class to come up with a few standard questions to ask and give each student a template.
 Encourage students to be creative in who they interview!
 Consider coaches, scout leaders, teachers and staff in the school, family, and more.
 Students could display paper interviews in the hallways or on bulletin boards.
 Interviews collected digitally (using Google Forms or a similar tool) can be put together in an ebook and shared throughout the school community.

 Another suggestion using Flipgrid, have students conduct video interviews.
 Imagine the power of watching a video of a student interviewing an adult in their life about their musical experiences, likes, and interests.
 Giving students the opportunity to talk directly to others about music will make the project much more meaningful.